How Many Sprays Of Perfume (How Much Is Too Much?)

 Finally, let’s look at Extrait De Parfum.
 This will be the most potent fragrance but also the priciest.

-The Extrait De Parfum may not be a regular perfume purchase, but rather will only fit a particular occasion, depending on the notes.
+The Extrait De Parfum may not be a regular perfume purchase; rather, it will fit a particular occasion, depending on the notes.

 Because it’s so concentrated, you only need one or two sprays.
 Using this product sparingly will ensure you smell divine without going overboard.